jjjilot/CS423/README.md

 # CS423
+_Project Instructions:_

+_Navigate to [this](https://colab.research.google.com/drive/1q8rCDweTWojh6xu-HHBGt3hSdwe_Krvh) notebook and select "run before" from the runtime menu while in the last cell.
+Website can be accessed through the link created in the output of the previous cell._

 From Syllabus:

 This course has a specific interest in using AI systems in software products.
 The course will look at ways to add an AI component to an existing web-based system to enhance the system’s capabilities.
 The course will take a human-in-the-loop approach, augmenting a human user instead of attempting to replace them.
 Because of this, issues with explainability must be considered.